Children will put absolutely anything in their mouths and boogers are the least of our worries.

 - Rare earth magnet/s

-- Button battery in the oesophagus (also consider if in stomach and symptomatic)
+- Button battery in the oesophagus (also consider if in the stomach and symptomatic)

 Nearly everything else should pass on its own.